The Ultimate Guide To Buying a Luxury Home

-- When it comes to high-end homes, size matters, the greater the square footage, the more luxurious these homes are considered.
+- Regarding high-end homes, size matters; the more square footage, the more luxurious the home.

-- Greater square footage usually means a more significant number of rooms, including additional bedrooms, staff quarters, or areas dedicated to specialized amenities.
-In other cases, this extra space makes for more extensive, open areas and master suites.
+- More excellent square footage usually means a more significant number of rooms, including additional bedrooms, staff quarters, or areas dedicated to specialized amenities.
+In other cases, this extra space makes for more extensive open areas and master suites.

 3. Premium Materials